Conversion Optimization

 Data and statistics from customer surveys – ensure you provide your sources along with reviews:

-Compelling beauty results drive sales
+Compelling beauty study results drive sales

-Ingredient information – explain how those live up to your manufacturing claims and statements:
+Ingredient information – explain how those live up to your manufacturing claims and statements

 Show your positive and critical reviews in equal measures – note the average rating with “most liked positive review” and “most liked negative review”:

-Beauty product review comparison to boost sales
+Product review comparison to boost eCommerce beauty sales

 7. Have them try it